 Long haul, compromising your non-negotiables will only make you unhappy, and sadly, it's also the reason many relationships fail.

-As much as I loved what some men in my past have brought to the table.
+As much as I've loved what some men in my past have brought to my life.
 I needed to stand up.
 I needed to say no. And I needed to walk away.

 DEAL-BREAKERS are an absolute necessity.

 Make yourself a list of the 10 most valuable dating no-no's.